ee538/summer22-project-bming1-ZheMa/README.md

 ```

 - What is the runtime of your algorithm?
+- A: We need to traverse all nodes in the data, so the time complexity is O(n).
 - (Optional) Can you do it faster than `O(n)`?

 ## Item 2-1: Find the place's coordinates in the Map (Phase 1)